MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 With the move to Walrus Testnet, Walrus Sites have also been updated!
 The new features in this update greatly increase the flexibility, speed, and security of Walrus Sites.
-Developers can now specify client-side routing rules, and add custom HTTP headers to the Portals' responses for their site, expanding the possibilities for what Walrus Sites can do.
+Developers can now specify client-side routing rules, and add custom HTTP headers to the portals' responses for their site, expanding the possibilities for what Walrus Sites can do.

 [Migrate now](../walrus-sites/tutorial-migration.md) to take advantage of these new features!